softindex/uikernel/docs/docs/server-side.md

 In the next section of the tutorial, we'll define routes for our app.

-The client-side part of the app is similar to the one described in the previous part of the tutorial, the only difference is that the data model at the client-side part will be an instance of UIKernel.Models.Grid.Xhr instead of UIKernel.Models.Grid.Collection, so that the client-side part will fetch grid data and synchronize it with the server's model:
+The client-side part of the app is similar to the one described in the previous part of the tutorial, the only difference is that the data model on the client-side part will be an instance of UIKernel.Models.Grid.Xhr instead of UIKernel.Models.Grid.Collection, so that the client-side part will fetch grid data and synchronize it with the server's model: